 26.10.2023 - Present

-Partner and curator - Salon Gallery, Margate, UK
+Artist in Residence and Co-Curator - Salon Gallery, Margate, UK

 Solo Exhibition “Glimmer” - Salon Gallery (Launch Exhibition), Margate, UK